ACMESDS/enum/README.md

 @class enum [![Forked from SourceForge](https://sourceforge.net)]
 # ENUM

-The ENUM NodeJS module provides the following inheritable enumerator methods:
+ENUM provides a module the following inheritable enumerators:

 	config(opts) 				// stores a copy of opts into the enumerator test(opts,cb) 				// unit-tests a client by calling opts[ opts.N ]